bjlkeng/bjlkeng.github.io/posts/bayesian-learning-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop/index.rst

     **Figure 5: HMC and SGLD estimates of posterior for various batch sizes**

 We can see that SGLD is no panacea for posterior estimation.
-With batch size of 100, it only ever explores one mode.
-Likely, I would have to play with the learning rate schedule to ensure that it starts high enough that the Langevin dynamics will let it wander to the other mode.
-Considering I started at :math:`(1,1)`, it's no surprise that it drifted towards the top left first.
-The upside is that it seemed to be squarely centred on one of the true modes that SGD found at approximately :math:`(-0.25, 1.5)`.
+With batch size of 100, it spends most of its time in the bottom right mode, while mostly missing the top left one.
+It makes sense the SGLD using the polynomial learning rate schedule would have a tendency to sit in one mode because we're rapidly decaying :math:`\epsilon` (and thus ability to "jump" around and find the other mode).
+The upside is that it seemed to the right shape and location of the distribution overall distribution for both modes.

-Batch size of 10 shows quite a different story.
-It seemed to properly explore the first mode but then wanders to the second mode and gets stuck there.
-Again, we're seeing the sensitivity of SGLD to the learning rate schedule.
-The peak on the second mode seems a bit off as well.
-I should note that as mentioned in the SGLD section, the samples from it are not guaranteed to match the true posterior (theoretically only a subsequence is guaranteed).
-So this comparison of contour plots isn't exactly fair but we're looking at macro characteristics of finding all the modes, which we would expect to see.
+Both batch size of 1 and 10 shows a similar story to that of 100 but this time they spend most of its time in the top left mode.
+Where SGLD gets "stuck" seems to depend on the initial conditions and the randomness injected.

-Lastly using a batch size of 1 (same as [Welling2011]_), we see something closer to the true posterior with a clearly defined mode in the top left corner, and a visible but less clearly defined mode in the bottom right.
+However, it does appear to have the right shape as with batch size 100.

-Again, the story is likely that it wandered into the bottom right at some point, but got stuck in the top left corner after a while.
-This is kind of expected as you shrink :math:`\epsilon`, it's just very unlikely to jump too far away from the first mode it found.
-The peaks of the samples are also off from the exact posterior for the same reason as discussed.
+My conclusion from this experiment is that vanilla SGLD is not as robust as MCMC.

-My conclusion from this experiment is that vanilla SGLD is not a very robust algorithm.
-It's so sensitive to the learning rate, which can cause it to have issues finding modes as seen above.
-There are numerous extensions to SGLD that I haven't really looked at (including ones that are inspired by HMC) so those may provide more robust algorithms to do at scale posterior sampling.
+It's so sensitive to the learning rate schedule, which can cause it to have issues finding modes as seen above.
+There are numerous extensions to SGLD that I haven't really looked at (including ones that are inspired by HMC) so those may provide more robust algorithms to do at-scale posterior sampling.
 Having said that, perhaps you aren't too interested in trying to generate the exact posterior.
 In those cases, SGLD seems to do a *good enough* job at estimating the uncertainty around one of the modes (at least in this simple case).